Ansichten-Navigation

 Due to the horrors of the Third Reich, we have come to think of German nationalism as inherently antisemitic, racist, antidemocratic, and violent.
 This talk challenges this conventional interpretation.
 It shows how the defenders of the Weimar and First Austrian Republics used the großdeutsch idea, the notion that Austria should be part of a German...

-LBI London: Hitler’s Mein Kampf: Reflections 100 Years On
+Hitler’s Mein Kampf: Reflections 100 Years On

 Hitler and the history of the Nazis remain extremely popular topics and ones that never cease to attract people’s interest, even fascination.
 It is crucial to comprehend the nature of Mein Kampf, the mindset of its author, Adolf Hitler, and the ideology he espoused that brought untold tragedy to millions of people – death, destruction,...

-LBI London: Eva Reichmann: Witness, Historian, Legacy – Inaugural Eva Reichmann Lecture
+Eva Reichmann: Witness, Historian, Legacy – Inaugural Eva Reichmann Lecture

 Wiener Holocaust Library 29 Russell Square, London, England, Vereinigtes Königreich